Analysis | The Senate seats most likely to flip parties in November

 But anything could happen.
 Like this: The revelation of an affair involving the Democratic nominee in one of the most pivotal states, North Carolina, as many voters there are casting ballots.
 And an increase in mail voting carries with it the risk that voters who don’t fill out their ballots correctly won’t be able to vote at all.

-Democrats’ need to net at least four Senate seats or net three and win the White House to get the majority.
+Democrats need a net gain of at least four Senate seats to win the majority, or a Biden presidency and three net wins, which would give the vice president the deciding vote in any ties.

 Democrats have a chance in a dozen of the 14 races on this list, but some are in solid Republican territory.
 We removed Senate Majority Leader Mitch McConnell’s (R-Ky.) reelection race from our rankings — he’s ahead of Democratic challenger Amy McGrath despite the tens of millions she’s raised to make it competitive.

 Here are the top races most likely to flip parties, categorized and ranked from most to least likely.